 Please note that this is not a method of blocking access.
 It is exactly the opposite.
 Unless you are a knowledgeable computer user, you will likely find out what needs to be excluded because of blocked access to a web site and resulting notifications that alerted you to the block.
 A screenshot of this screen is shown below.

-For demonstration purposes, three entries have been added to the Web Exclusion list shown on this screenshot.
+For demonstration purposes, two entries have been added to the Web Exclusions list shown on this screenshot.
 These are described here.

 Clicking the Add IP button allows you to exclude an IP address from Malwarebytes Website Protection.
 You should not use wildcard characters in the IP address to be excluded, as exclusion of IP addresses which you are not familiar with can compromise your safety.
 You can also add an IP address exclusion when it is blocked by Malwarebytes Website Protection by clicking the link in the block notification message.